quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 All packets sent after receiving and processing transport parameters might be affected, including Initial, Handshake, and Retry packets.

-A client MAY also clear the QUIC Bit in Initial packets that are sent prior to receiving transport parameters from the server.
-A client can only clear the QUIC Bit if such packets include a token provided by the server in a NEW_TOKEN frame ({{Section 19.7 of QUIC}}) on a connection where the server also included the grease_quic_bit transport parameter.
+A client MAY also clear the QUIC Bit in packets that are sent prior to receiving transport parameters from the server.
+However, a client MUST NOT clear the QUIC Bit unless the Initial packets it sends include a token provided by the server in a NEW_TOKEN frame ({{Section 19.7 of QUIC}}) received less than 7 days ago on a connection where the server also included the grease_quic_bit transport parameter.

+{:aside}
-To allow for changes in server configuration, clients MUST set the QUIC Bit if the token was provided more than 7 days prior.
-If a client does not set the QUIC Bit, then it is possible that a server will drop packets if it is no longer able to accept them, resulting in connection failures.
+> This 7 day limit allows for changes in server configuration.
+If server
+> configuration changes and a client does not set the QUIC Bit, then it is
+> possible that a server will drop packets, resulting in connection failures.

 A server MUST clear the QUIC bit only after processing transport parameters from a client.
 A server cannot remember that a client negotiated the extension in a